Social Sciences (Global Studies Prοgrammе)

 Application Documents

-- Curriculum vitae (CV): summary of your past experiences, academic and non-academic.
-Next to your studies, your international experience, internships, and volunteer work are important and will be considered by the selection committee.
-If some of your past internships, projects, activities, etc. have a specific connection to GSP components, they can be highlighted in your motivation letter, and/or you can submit additional certificates thereof.
-Please only include additional certificates if they are specifically relevant to the Global Studies program and its components.
+- Curriculum Vitae (CV): Your CV should provide a summary of your past experiences, academic and non-academic.
+Next to your studies, your international experience, internships and volunteer work are important.
+If some of your past internships, projects, activities etc. have a specific connection to GSP components, they can be highlighted in your motivation letter, and/or you can submit additional certificates thereof.
+Please only include additional certificates if they are specifically relevant to the Global Studies Programme and its components.
+Your CV should contain the following pieces of information: first name, last name, date of birth, place of birth, address of current residence, current email address.

 - Further certificates relevant to the program.

-- APS certificate (only necessary for applications from China, Vietnam, and Mongolia).
+- APS certificate (only necessary for applications from China, Vietnam and Mongοlia).